chrisekelley/phonegap-couchbase-android/README.md

 couchpack document http://localhost:5984/odk/ArrestDocket ad couchpack document http://localhost:5984/odk/PatientRegistration pr

-It strips the id’s and revs, and also creates a version id that can be used for version tracking.
+It strips the id's and revs, and also creates a version id that can be used for version tracking.
-Kevin Malakoff’s system creates a “shadow” document that has this version, I think, that is used for tracking freshness.
+Kevin Malakoff's system creates a “shadow” document that has this version, I think, that is used for tracking freshness.

 I would like a way to slurp the whole db into a single document.
 I tried couchapp push –export, but it did not quite have all of the magic sauce.